ydydsnyd/mono/doc/docs/faq.md

 - You could implement a custom `puller`/`pusher`.

 If you would like better / more first-class support for this please [file an issue](https://github.com/rocicorp/replicache/issues/new).

+## How can I tell if Replicache has unpushed local mutations? {#unpushed}

+Replicache doesn't currently have first-class support for this.
+It is possible to implement an "unconfirmed changes" monitor using the Client View, by keeping your own mutation sequence number and having the server include its high-water mark in the Client View.
+If you would like better / more first-class support for this please [file an issue](https://github.com/rocicorp/replicache/issues/new).